tauplatform/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     #Related to iOS applications's multitasking switcher.
 If you can have any private info on screen you can prevent system to use snapshot in task list UI.
     # by enable this option screenshot will be replaced by splash loading screen.

+    Barcode.ReleaseEMDKOnPause = 1
+    #Use to release exclusive lock on EMDK on Zebra scanners when app is put to background.
+Will allow to use other apps that use EMDK in parallel.
+EMDK lock will be re-aquired when app is back in foreground but you will need to re-enable scanner(s) if required.

 ## Config.xml